mysociety/alaveteli/docs/running/upgrading.md

 * If you're using Capistrano for deployment, simply [deploy the code]({{site.baseurl}}docs/installing/deploy/#usage): set the repo and branch in `deploy.yml` to be the version you want.
-  We recommend you set this to the explicit branch name (for example, `0.18`, and not `master`) so there's no risk of you accidentally deploying a new version before you're aware it's been released.
+  We recommend you set this to the explicit tag name (for example, `0.18`, and not `master`) so there's no risk of you accidentally deploying a new version before you're aware it's been released.
 * otherwise, you can simply upgrade by running `git pull`